justinmeiners/efficient-programming-with-components/07_min_range.md

 Why no more?
 We don't need to compare an element with itself.
 Why no fewer?
 Maybe we could do it
-in `n - 2` with a clever algorithm.
+in `n - 2` with a clever algorithm?
 The simple argument to
 remember is that `n - 1` guys have to lose.
 We're finding a winner in our competition.
-If person didn't play in a competition, if he didn't lose, we cannot eliminate him.
+If a person didn't play in a competition, if he didn't lose, we cannot eliminate him.
 We need to eliminate all but one.

 How many comparisons if we need to find minimum and maximum together?
 Obviously we could do `2n - 2`,
-what about fewer[^minmax]?
+but what about fewer[^minmax]?
 The idea is very simple.
 Assume that we worked up to the middle of of our range and we have a running min and a running max.
 The temptation is take the next element compare him with min and with max.
 That's very sad because very often we will do two comparisons and then discount the other.